To see an answer, simply select the question below.

 Your admission counselor will contact you to confirm receipt of an application and fee and will let you if you are missing any documents to complete your application.
 A determination of a possible interview will take place within two weeks of when your application and supporting documents are all verified.
 After the interview, your admissions counselor will send you an updated regarding the timeframe as to when you will receive your determination.

 Where do I send all my admission documents?
 What address do I use?

-A.If applying to the School of Medicine, premedical Post Bacc or any graduate programs, please send all documents to:
+Applicants to the School of Veterinary Medicine or any graduate programs, including preveterinary or the foundation program, please send all documents to:

 St. George’s University